 I could tell from our first phone call what she was about professionally and I am glad I didn’t have to look any further.
 It’s pretty safe to say I am very lucky to have her as my agent.

 Valeria, you’re doing a tremendous job and it’s exciting that you allow us to go on the journey with you by being so transparent about your experiences, Thank you for stopping by for a second interview!
-We’ll have to schedule a follow up down the road as these secret projects progress.
+We’ll have to schedule a follow-up down the road as these projects continue to develop.
 Be on the lookout for any doodles sent your way!
 I think you’re going to be inundated in 2020!

 Thank you so much for having me again Rhys!
 I wish I could spill so much more beans!
 They are hard to contain while I am so excited!!!
 I can’t wait to give you updates and share these stories with the world.

-As always, to keep up to date with Valeria, you can check out her website valeriawicker.com, Twitter @vwicker2478, Facebook ValeriaWickerIllustrations, and Instagram @valeriawicker.
+As always, to keep up to date with Valeria, you can check out her website valeriawicker.com, X (formerly Twitter) @vwicker2478, Facebook ValeriaWickerIllustrations, and Instagram @valeriawicker.

 Nadine Poper